Access

 PlayUP is wheelchair accessible.

-Seating is available in many of our rooms and exhibitions.
+Seating is available in most of our rooms and exhibitions.

 The Senate Chamber and House of Representatives Chamber have some small steps as you enter.